BeefDev/Crafter/README.md

 # Crafter
-An easy to use crafting API for spigot that allows developers to quickly make custom recipes without having to handle crafting events themselves or deal with bukkits crafting API.
+An easy to use crafting API for spigot that allows developers to quickly make custom recipes without having to handle crafting events themselves or deal with bukkit's crafting API.

 Create recipes in only a few lines of code
 <br><br>